UDT-ITF/website/source/api/index.md

 systematic referencing and reuse of textual resources in repositories in a manner that is both user- and machine-friendly.

+This specification does not describe how a server manages or stores textual resources, just how it must respond to ITF-compliant requests.

 ### 2.2 URL Syntax
 The ITF Text API can be called in two forms: one to request a text fragment, and a second to request technical information about the underlying source text.
-Both forms convey the request\'s information in the path segment of the URL, rather than as query parameters.
+Both forms convey the request's information in the path segment of the URL, rather than as query parameters.
 This makes responses more easily able to be cached, either at the server or by standard web-caching infrastructure.